 Project Human Resources Management

 Aspects of Labour Law for the Project Manager

 Project Risk Management

-To cater for short courses and subjects that only include the basics of project management the first nine chapters of this book is available in an even more affordable format to providers of training and education (not available in the retail market).
+To cater for short courses and subjects that only include the basics of project management the first nine chapters of this book is available in an even more affordable format to providers of training and education (now also available in book stores).